Caloni/caloni/content/post/why-is-my-dll-locked.md

 title: Why is my DLL locked?
 categories: [ "code" ]
 ---
-There is a document](http://www.microsoft.com/whdc/driver/kernel/DLL_bestprac.mspx) from Microsoft alerting about the hazards in putting your code inside a DllMain function. what is more comprehensive and easier to read than the [MSDN observations.
+ from Microsoft alerting about the hazards in putting your code inside a DllMain function. what is more comprehensive and easier to read than the [MSDN observations.
 It is worth reading, even because the explanations about the loader lock and its side effects can do very good for your code health.

 #### The concept

 In short, the Windows code responsible to call DllMain for each loaded/unloaded DLLs uses an exclusive access object (the so-called "mutex") to synchronize its calls.
 The result is that inside a process just one DllMain can be called at a given moment.
 This object-mutex is called "loader lock" into the Microsoft documentation.

-!Loader Lock explained
+Loader Lock explained

 #### The code